 At this point, if the PicoWeb server is plugged into the network, it should now be active on the Ethernet.
 In fact, one should be able to "ping" the PicoWeb server from the development system PC using the PicoWeb server's assigned IP address.

-At this point, the Web pages and CGI pcode routines store in the files hello.dat and hello.el need to be loaded into the PicoWeb server.
+At this point, the Web pages and CGI pcode routines stored in the file hello.el needs to be loaded into the PicoWeb server.
 This can be done with the following command:

 C:>pwnetld hello